 Where there is a belief that releasing certain data, or even acknowledgement of the existence of that data, could cause security concerns, BSCCo and/or the BCB should not hesitate to refuse the request outright.
-The Workgroup did not envisage any scenario where this could happen, but if, at some point in the future this should change, Ofgem and/or the National Cyber Security Centre (via Ofgem or direct) should be consulted for advice.
+At this time the Workgroup does not envisage any scenario where this could happen, but if, at some point in the future this should change, Ofgem and/or the National Cyber Security Centre (via Ofgem or direct) should be consulted for advice.